mongock/flamingock-docs/site/v1/get-started/get-started.md

 <p class="tipAlt">When using the builder approach, the driver needs to be injected to the runner by using the method: <b>setDriver</b></p>
 <br />

-There are two approaches when comes to build the Mongock runner, the builder and the autoconfiguration approach.
+There are two approaches when comes to build the Flamingock runner, the builder and the autoconfiguration approach.
 Visit the [runner builder](/v1/runner#build) for more information.
 <br /><br />
 For this example, we use the autoconfiguration approach with Springboot.